mackenziekbrooks/dci102-f18-humanities-data/README.md

-# DH 102: Data in the Humanities
+# DCI 102: Data in the Humanities

-Fall 2017 // TR 2:30-4:30 // CGL 114
+Fall 2018 // TR 2:45-4:45pm // CGL 212

-[The course website](https://mackenziekbrooks.gitbooks.io/dh-102-data-in-the-humanities) is a living document.
+[The course website](https://legacy.gitbook.com/book/mackenziekbrooks/dh-102-data-in-the-humanities) is a living document.
 It will change regularly to reflect the needs of the course.

 # Contact